thomasabishop/eolas/DevOps/Docker/Docker_notes.md

 - Docker registry specification

 Docker company used to offer a platform for companies to run docker containers but they eventually sold this and focused solely on Docker desktop (local running of images for development).

+> An image is a blueprint that contains the instructions to build a container.
+It's an immutable snapshot of the file system and configuration of an application.
+Images can be easily shared between developers.

+> A container is a executable package that contains everything needed to run an application.
+It will always run the same, regardless of infrastructure, in a sandboxed environment.
+It is a running instance of an image.

 ## Why use containers?